How Much Plastic Is In The Ocean 2022

 In mammals such as whales, plastic can cause a mother’s milk to become poisonous, threatening the life of her calf who is feeding from her.

 Below are a few facts regarding the impact of plastic on marine life:

 - Over 1 million seabirds and 100,000 sea creatures die from being tangled in plastic (this is a conservative estimate)

-- 100% of baby sea turtles of all species studied have ingested plastic
+- 100% of baby sea turtles of all species studied have ingested marine debris

 - One-third of the fish caught for human consumption contains plastic

 How Plastic Pollution In The Ocean Impacts Human Health